Midnight Oil: 2009 reformation

-On the evenings of 12 & 13 March 2009 a reformed Midnight Oil, with Garrett, played at the Royal Theatre in Canberra.
+On the evenings of 12 and 13 March 2009 a reformed Midnight Oil, with Garrett, played at the Royal Theatre in Canberra.
 The following day, 14 March they headlined the Sound Relief concert in Melbourne.
 This event was held at the Melbourne Cricket Ground (MCG) to raise money for victims of Victoria's February bushfire disaster.
 The event was held simultaneously with a concert at the Sydney Cricket Ground.
 All proceeds from the Melbourne Concert went to the Red Cross Victorian Bushfire relief.
 Appearing with Midnight Oil in Melbourne were Augie March, Bliss N Eso with Paris Wells, Gabriella Cilmi, Hunters & Collectors, Jack Johnson, Kasey Chambers & Shane Nicholson with Troy Cassar-Daley, Kings of Leon, Liam Finn, Crowded House, Jet, Paul Kelly, Split Enz and Wolfmother.